athms/xai-brain-decoding-benchmark/README.md

 |    ├──task-WM               <- Trial-level GLM BOLD maps for WM dataset
 |    └──task-MOTOR            <- Trial-level GLM BOLD maps for MOTOR dataset
 |
-├── figures/           <- Figures of manuscript
+├── figures/           <- Figures 1, 2-5 of the manuscript.
+Figure 2 is created manually by the use of the brain maps resulting from the group-level GLM analysis scripts (ie., glm-BOLD_group-level.py and glm-attributions_group-level.py)
 |
 ├── src/
 |    ├── __init__.py          <- Initializes 'src' module